antoine77340/MIL-NCE_HowTo100M/README.md

 # MIL-NCE End-to-End HowTo100M training on GPUs with PyTorch

 This repo contains an **unofficial** PyTorch distributed training code for the CVPR'20 paper: [End-to-End Learning of Visual Representations from Uncurated Instructional Videos](https://arxiv.org/abs/1912.06430) [1].
-The original codebase from [1] rely on Google and DeepMind internal tools as well as the usage of TPU v3 accelerators which makes it challenging to release as is.
+The original codebase from [1] relies on Google and DeepMind's internal tools as well as the usage of TPU v3 accelerators which makes it challenging to release as is.

 Instead, this repository is an attempt to a complete rewritting from scratch of [1] on PyTorch / ffmpeg with a reasonable number of GPUs.

-The training code was runned on the French public AI cluster [Jean-Zay](https://www.idris.fr/eng/) (see Acknowledgements below).
+The training code was run on the French public AI cluster [Jean-Zay](https://www.idris.fr/eng/) (see Acknowledgements below).
-It was specifically designed to run on a SLURM based cluster management for multi-node distributed training but can be easily modify for other cluster management system.
+It was specifically designed to be run on a SLURM based cluster management for multi-node distributed training but can be easily modify for any other cluster management system.

 This unofficial PyTorch rewritting of the paper has several minor differences such as:
-- The use of a cosine learning rate decay instead of the stepwise decay described in [1].
+- The use of a cosine learning rate decay instead of a stepwise decay described in [1].
 - There is no sharing of the batch normalization statistics across different GPUs and nodes as it is much slower to perform such operation on GPUs than TPUs.
+- The use of slightly different spatio-temporal training video resolution of the input video clips.

 If you only plan to reuse the pretrained S3D model from [1], instead please visit the following [repo](https://github.com/antoine77340/S3D_HowTo100M)
 If you use this code, we would appreciate if you could both cite [1] and [2] :).